 Journalism students here at The Skyline Post need to have their phones at times.
 Phones are a powerful tool for journalists, but there are other technology alternatives available without phones.
 Social media management and sending photos to computers is a regular, short exception.
 Interviews are actually easier using Google read/write or Otter, which transcribe interviews as they go.
 Journalism is a cyclical process.
 Some days are hectic, and other days, writers are waiting for interviews or edits.

-“I see more engagement and discussion at tables now,” says Skylines Journalism teacher Annie Blais.
+“I see more engagement and discussion at tables now,” says Journalism teacher Annie Blais.
 “Instead of attempted phone use during the down times.”

 This shows that Skyline’s students are now more engaged with each other and on their learning rather than on a screen.
 “In general I don’t really see a lot of reason to be needing a cell phone in class,” says Rettaliata.
 “I speak from personal experience through school not having a smartphone, and I survived.
 I think present-day students are equally capable of survival.”